ISAITB/docs-services/source/common/index.rst

     ...

 In this example the `receive`_ step results in the test bed being notified by the relevant messaging service.
-This service has returned as output a ``map`` with one element mapped to key "data" that contains the file bytes.
+This service has returned as output a ``map`` with one element named "data" that contains the file bytes.
 Given that the `receive`_ step has an ``id`` of "receiveOutput" the test session context now includes a key with this value that refers to the returned output.
 In the subsequent `process`_ step the file content is referred to with the ``$receiveOutput{data}`` expression (see the `GITB TDL expression documentation`_ for details) when this is passed as the "inputFile" input of the "convert" operation.
 The result of the `process`_ step, in this case a ``map`` with a key "convertedData" pointing to the converted bytes, is stored in the test session context under key "processOutput" (the ``id`` of the `process`_ step).
 Finally, this converted data is used in the `verify`_ step where using the expression ``$processOutput{convertedData}`` it is passed as the expected "inputFile" input.

+.. index:: TestResultType
+.. index:: TAR
+.. index:: BAR
+.. index:: ObjectFactory
+.. index:: TestAssertionReportType
+.. index:: JAXBElement<TestAssertionReportType>
 .. _common__tar:

 Constructing a validation report (TAR)